ZacSweers/Holo-Goo.gl/README.md

 * And it's a Card UI!

 ### Some upcoming TODO's
 * I have decided to do a complete rewrite over the winter holidays, possibly starting before then.
-In the meantime, I will not be updating here for awhile.
 The reason behind this is that this has been a massive incremental (and largely unorganized) work so far, and starting fresh never hurts :)
 * ~~Improve refresh, it's really slow right now~~ Done!
 * Detailed URL metrics activity, including the use of the beautiful [Holo Graph](https://bitbucket.org/danielnadeau/holographlibrary) library
 * Caching URL history (anonymous and authenticated)